Lauren Dascalo Gets Saucy In Revealing Black Lingerie, Heels & Mask

 "You are so gorgeous," a fourth person commented.

-As previously reported by The Inquisitr, Lauren previously slayed in a white netted bikini with matching thong bottoms and neon legwarmers while at the gym.
+As reported by The Inquisitr, Lauren previously slayed in a white netted bikini with matching thong bottoms and neon legwarmers while at the gym.
 That post was also a hit.
-It’s racked up more than 29,000 likes and over 570 comments thus far.
+It's racked up more than 29,000 likes and over 570 comments thus far.